 That’s why I was eager to participate in a review of a new product called the Lif3 Smartchip, a small, affordable device that reduces your cell phone radiation exposure.

 We’re a digitally connected lot, aren’t we?
 I’ll admit that my iPhone is never far away, and my 13-year-old is pretty attached to his phone, too.
 While there’s not nearly enough discussion about it, there are research efforts underway to determine exactly how cell phone radiation impacts our health and how much exposure we can have before putting ourselves in danger.
+This research will help us learn more about EMF protection, and perhaps ways that we can produce phones that aren’t exposing us to radiation.
 In fact, while we need more research, investigations going on right now could end up leading to warning labels on smartphone products.
 These will help us make healthy purchasing decisions, but also inform us on measures we can take to minimize risk.
+It’s not just cell phones, but many electronic devices in your home such as digital TV and Wi-Fi that emit radiation.
+It can be useful to invest in an Acoustimeter to measure the amount of radiation in your home.

 But don’t just take my word for it.
 You can read up on the issue yourself.
 Here’s what our federal government is doing to investigate and act upon the potential health effects of radiofrequency electromagnetic radiation, including cell phones and everyone’s favourite, the beloved wifi connection.
 You can also get an overview of the testing information on the product on the Lif3 website here.